 Price: One major draw to the Paradise Pier is that although no less magical, it offers the lowest prices on hotel rooms.

 So, that is a pretty good summary between the three hotels.
 There isn't one that is better than the others, it really just boils down to personal preference.

 If you've been wanting to stay at one of the Hotels of the Disneyland Resort, now is the time to try it out.
-You can save 20% at all three of the Hotels of the Disneyland Resort for travel Sunday - Thursday for travel August 25 - September 28, 2013!* These dates allow you to take your family for a last-chance summer vacation or an early celebration with HalloweenTime at the Disneyland Resort which starts September 13.
-Availability is limited, so you'll want to book as soon as possible.
+Get Away Today will always make sure you have the best price on your vacation.
+You'll always save the most when you get your tickets to the Disneyland Resort as part of your package with Get Away Today.
 You can check out our Disneyland vacation packages online or call our Reservation Specialists at 855-GET-AWAY!

 Check out these great videos of the Disneyland Resort Hotels:

 Disneyland Resort Hotels Overview